Feral Druid Mythic Plus - Deep Dive

 The below shows a wide combination of sims with mythic raiding gear (close to best in slot) and how it impacts the DPS in Dungeon Slice sims.

-Snapshotted on the 6th of Jan, so worth checking the below link as changes in SimC can cause changes in output.
+Snapshotted on the 1st of May 2022, so worth checking the below link as changes in SimC can cause changes in output.

 Dreamgrove Mythic Dungeon (Dungeon Slice) all combinations sim: